GingaaBread/GNOStatic/src/object_orientation/operator_overloading.md

 print v1.Add(v2)
 ```

-However, if we know want to multiply another vector, it starts to get messy:
+However, if we now want to multiply another vector, it starts to get messy:

 ```gno
 class Vector2 (